4.3 Lists

 Conventions for punctuating list items vary depending on the context.
 Legal writing tends to use more punctuation than business writing (list items often end in semicolons and the final item is introduced by an “and”).
 In business documents, punctuation will be guided by conventions set out by style guides like the APA Style, or by corporate style guides.
 Business communication courses at Seneca, like ENG205 and EAC594 use the APA Style.

-EXERCISE 4.3.1 Identify the document design errors in the following example
+EXERCISE 4.3.1 Identify the listing errors in the following example

 1. Bullet lists